hostinger/task-frontend/README.md

 - HTML and Scss files contain comments for information
 - Source assets are divided into components and then compiled into one file using Gulp

+### Down sides
+- Responsive layout works badly on landscape mobiles
+- Images not optimized, no lazy load

 ### Prerequisites
 Node.js